Get in the Driver's Seat and Receive a CDL, No Experience is Needed!

 At Indian Trails, we pride ourselves in providing an employee-friendly atmosphere along with many other benefits, including:

-- New higher wages.
+- Higher wages.

 - Paid training and PAID TIME OFF during the first year.